Want to jump straight to the answer?

 Things we didn't like:

-No free trials available
+No free retry

 Rating breakdown